microsoft/vscode-docs/docs/other/unity.md

 * Go to symbol
 * Hover

-Two topics that will help you are [Editing Evolved](/docs/editor/editingevolved.md) and [C#](/docs/languages/csharp.md).
+Two topics that will help you are [Basic Editing](/docs/editor/codebasics.md) and [C#](/docs/languages/csharp.md).
 In the image below, you can see VS Code showing hover context, peeking references and more.

 ![editing evolved example](images/unity/peekreferences.png)